 Panama has two distinct seasons.
 The dry season lasts from mid-December to mid-April while the rainy season goes from mid-April to December.
 North of the mountains, on the Caribbean side of Panama, it rains all year round.
 However, it tends to rain less in February, March, September and October than it does the rest of the year.
 Temperatures are typically hot in the lowlands throughout the year - days usually reach around 32°C (90°F) and only drop to an average of 22°C (72°F).

 See All Destinations

-Deluxe Green View, Reduced rate, Includes daily breakfast for ALL, Kids 12 & younger stay FREE
+Deluxe, Reduced rate, Includes daily buffet breakfast, EXCLUSIVE $100 discount per booking, Kids 11 & younger stay FREE, FREE Wi-Fi

 This beautiful oceanfront adults-only resort is set on the golden beaches of Playa Bonita.

 Practical information to assist you before and during your trip.

 Warning: Your browser is not optimized for this website.